Origin of the pseudogap and its influence on superconducting state

 \section{Abstract}

-When holes move in the background of strong antiferromagnetic correlation, two spatial scales emerge which lead to a much reduced hopping integral with an additional phase factor.
-By taking these two effects into consideration, we propose an effective Hamiltonian to investigate pseudogap in cuprates.
-We argue that pseudogap is the consequence of dressed hole moving in the antiferromagnetic background and has nothing to do with the superconductivity.
-In the normal state, The pseudogap opens near the antinodal region and vanishes around the nodal region.
-In the superconducting state, the d-wave superconducting gap dominates the nodal region, while the pseudogap dominates the antinodal region.
+When holes move in the background of strong antiferromagnetic correlation, two effects with different spatial scale emerge, leading to a much reduced hopping integral with an additional phase factor.
+An effective Hamiltonian is then proposed to investigate the underdoped cuprates.
+We argue that the pseudogap is the consequence of dressed hole moving in the antiferromagnetic background and has nothing to do with the superconductivity.
+The momentum distributions of the gap are qualitatively consistent with the recent ARPES measurements both in the pseudogap and superconducting state.
+Two thermal qualities are further calculated to justify our model.
 A two-gap scenario is concluded to describe the relation between the two gaps.

-\section{Introduction}
+\section{1.
+Introduction}